Last Updated on March 26, 2022

 Whether you’re stuck inside or worn out from days out exploring, we know there might be times better spent with your TV.
 And in case you didn’t know, there are quite a few TV shows filmed in or set in North Carolina.

-While we try our best to keep up with where you can find them, grab your remotes and reminiscence as we share shows that are absolutely worth binging away your days.
+While we do that, grab your remotes and reminiscence as we share shows that are absolutely worth binging away your days.

 Binge-Worthy North Carolina TV Shows

 We starting things off by throwing it back to Mayberry along with a fun fact alert!